You have 0 free articles left this month.

 "This is not the case.
 Section 109U requires the entity which makes the payment or loan to the shareholders to be a private company, but it does not require the entity to which the guarantee is given to also be a private company."

-BDO tax partner Mark Molesworth warned the ATO will need to be careful with its approach set out in the alert and determination as taxpayers may innocently fall into these situations with no intention to avoid tax.
+BDO tax partner Mark Molesworth warned the ATO would need to be careful with its approach set out in the alert and determination, as taxpayers may fall into these situations with no intention of avoiding tax.

-Molesworth said while the ATO said it will only pursue arrangements that are objectively designed to get around Division 7A, it doesn't provide any detail on what objective facts would mean that the arrangement is considered to be an attempt to get around Division 7A.
+Molesworth said while the ATO said it will only pursue arrangements that are objectively designed to get around Division 7A, it doesn't provide any detail on what objective facts would mean that the arrangement is considered to be an attempt to circumvent Division 7A.

-"We're relying on the Commissioner's approach which is not ideal for certainty for taxpayers," he said.
+"We're relying on the Commissioner's approach which is not ideal for certainty for taxpayers."

 Miranda Brownlee